Smart Meter Installation Costs

 Hiring Contractors for Smart Meter Installation Checklist

-Thoroughly search online and compare quotes for different energy suppliers, making sure you're deciding on the best deal for you with a company who're installing smart meters into homes quickly, efficiently and using up to date materials.
+Thoroughly search online and compare quotes for different energy suppliers, making sure you're deciding on the best deal for you with a company who're installing smart meters into homes quickly, efficiently and using up-to-date materials.

 Below are a few questions you may want to ask your energy supplier before they send someone out to install your smart meter:

-• Make sure they are sending a qualified electrician who is authorised to install a smart meter with a Part P qualification and is a part of a government-approved scheme found on the recommendation of BRAC (the Building Regulations Advisory Committee), as well as a trade body.
+• Make sure they are sending a qualified electrician who is authorised to install a smart meter with a Part P qualification and is part of a government-approved scheme found on the recommendation of BRAC (the Building Regulations Advisory Committee), as well as a trade body.

 • Ensure that the electrician they're sending has completed similar jobs to this beforehand and can answer your queries whilst helping you to work the device.
 Always ask for references and pictures from their previous clients.